prebid/prebid.github.io/dev-docs/plugins/bc/bc-prebid-plugin-prebid-options.md

 ## Overview

-Configuration options are passed into the plugin in a JSON object structure.
+Configuration options for a single ad break are typically passed into the plugin in a JSON object structure.
+However, if you want to configure more than one ad break (containing a single ad slot) in a single video, configuration options would be passed into the plugin as an array of JSON objects, each object representing the configuration settings for one of the ad breaks.
+(See [Specifying Multiple Ad Breaks for a Video]({{site.baseurl}}/dev-docs/plugins/bc/bc-prebid-plugin-multiad-options.html) for more details.)
 These options can include:

 - Prebid options, which configure how the prebid process should be executed.
 - Rendering options, which customize the ad playback.

 ## Plugin Prebid Options

-These options are used to configure how the plugin should execute the prebid process.
-They are included in the same JSON structure where the rendering options are also provided.
+These options are used to configure how the plugin should execute the prebid process for a single ad break.
+They are included in the same JSON structure where the rendering options are also provided for the ad break.

+When configuring prebid options for more than one ad break, create an array of Prebid and rendering options for each ad break.

 - [prebidPath](#prebidPath)
 - [biddersSpec](#biddersSpec)